-Flipping a Layer in Photoshop CS5
+Flipping a Layer in Photoshop (Guide with Pictures)

 The biggest hurdle to overcome when learning how to flip a Photoshop layer is separating the tools that will affect your entire image versus the tools that will only affect your selected layer.
 Since we are working on flipping just a layer in this tutorial, we are going to focus on those tools for now.

-Begin by opening your multi-layer image in Photoshop CS5.
+Step 1: Begin by opening your multi-layer image in Photoshop CS5.

-Select the layer that you want to flip from the Layers panel at the right side of the window.
+Step 2: Select the layer that you want to flip from the Layers panel at the right side of the window.

 This will flip your selected layer horizontally.
-If you want to flip your layer vertically, then you would choose the Flip Vertical option.
+If you want to flip your layer vertically, then you would choose the Flip Vertical option instead.

 If you do not like the change that this has made to your image, you can press Ctrl + Z on your keyboard to undo the layer flip.